huggingface/blog/vit-align.md

 To use the `COYO` dataset, refer to the [COYO github page](https://github.com/kakaobrain/coyo-dataset/tree/main/download).

 ## How to use ViT and ALIGN from the Hub
 Let’s go ahead and experiment with the new ViT and ALIGN models.
-First, let’s install 🤗Transformers: `pip install transformers` and get started with ViT for image classification by importing the modules and libraries we will use.
+First, let’s install 🤗 Transformers: `pip install transformers` and get started with ViT for image classification by importing the modules and libraries we will use.

 ```py
 import requests